Robin Jansson

-Per Tony Robin Jansson ([ˈrɔ̌bːɪn ˈjɑ̌ːnsɔn]; born 15 November 1991) is a Swedish professional footballer who plays as a centre back for Orlando City in Major League Soccer.
+Per Tony Robin Jansson ([ˈrɔ̌bːɪn ˈjɑ̌ːnsɔn]; born 15 November 1991) is a Swedish professional footballer who plays as a centre-back for Major League Soccer club Orlando City, whom he captains.

 Professional career

 Early career

 Jansson began his career with BK Häcken, starting in their youth academy and making his professional debut on 19 May 2010 in a Svenska Cupen third round game against Östersunds FK, his only appearance of the season.
 He went on loan to Division 1 Södra side FC Trollhättan for the 2011 season before leaving Häcken at the end of the year.

 He spent several seasons in the fifth tier with semi-professional outfit Bengtsfors IF before returning to the third tier with IK Oddevold.
 During this time, Jansson also had to work a second job in a horseshoe factory.

 AIK

 Jansson signed for Allsvenskan team AIK in April 2018 and made his debut against Örebro SK on 18 April 2018.
 Having joined from the Swedish third division as emergency injury cover, Jansson was a surprise success at AIK, featuring as a regular starter in one of the league's best defensive teams.
 On 11 November 2018, he scored the decisive goal in a 1–0 win over Kalmar FF as the team secured the Allsvenskan title for the first time in nine years.